Neural Random Forest Imitation: Neural Random Forest Imitation

 For every leaf node, the class weights are equal to the stored probabilities in the leaf.
 For every split node, the class weights in the child nodes are summed up.

-The aim of the algorithm is to generate a data sample for target class $t$.
+After preparation, data samples for a target class $t$ are generated (see Figure~\ref{covmap_fig_data_generation_tree_right}).
 For that, characteristics of the target class are successively added to the data sample.
-Starting at the root node, we modify the input data is so that it is routed though selected split nodes until a leaf node is reached.
-For learning the decision boundaries, a new value is sampled around the threshold $\theta(n)$ of the current node $n$ with standard deviation $f_{\text{std}, \operatorname{f}(n)}$ when a feature is used for the first time:
+Starting at the root node, we modify the input data so that it is routed through selected split nodes until a leaf node is reached.
+The pseudocode is presented in Algorithm~\ref{covmap_algo_compression_generate_data_tree}.